Instructions for Authors

 Preparing Your Paper for the Proceedings

-- Papers must be accessible to the non-specialist reader as well as experts in the area.
+- Must be accessible to the non-specialists as well as experts in the area.

-- Papers should always contain adequate motivational, background, and tutorial information.
+- Must contain adequate motivational, background, and tutorial information.